City of Tacoma

 Notice of Public Hearing

-On Tuesday, August 18, 2020, the City Council will conduct a public hearing on the proposed Six-Year Comprehensive Transportation Improvement Program amended for the years 2020 and 2021-2026.
+On Tuesday, October 27, 2020, the City Council will conduct a public hearing on the proposed Ad Valorem and Emergency Medical Services tax levies for 2021.
 The hearing will be held during the City Council meeting and will begin upon completion of the regular agenda items, no earlier than 5:15 p.m.
 For additional details, please see the attached information.

 The City Council meeting will not be conducted in-person and will have telephonic and virtual access for the public to attend.
-The meeting and public hearing can be heard by dialing 253-215-8782 or through Zoom at www.zoom.us/j/89027150863 and entering the meeting ID 890 2715 0863, when prompted.
-Only written comments will be taken at the City Council meeting.
+The meeting and public hearing can be heard by dialing 253-215-8782 or through Zoom at http://www.zoom.us/j/84834233126, and entering the meeting ID 848 3423 3126 and passcode 349099, when prompted.
+Oral comments will be taken at the City Council meeting.
 Sign up to speak by clicking the ‘Raise Hand’ button at the bottom of the Zoom window or press *9 on your phone.
 Those wishing to submit written comments may do so by email to the City Clerk’s Office at firstname.lastname@example.org or by mail at 733 Market Street, Room 11, Tacoma, WA 98402, by 4:00 p.m., on Tuesday, October 27, 2020.
 Written comments will be compiled and forwarded to the City Council.

 Resolution No. 40661, which set the public hearing date, can be viewed in its entirety on the City’s website at www.cityoftacoma.org/recentlegis by clicking on the link for October 6, 2020, or by requesting a copy from the City Clerk’s Office at 253-591-5505.
 For more information, please contact Katie Johnston, Budget Officer, at Kathryn.Johnston@cityoftacoma.org or 253-591-5063.

 2021 Ad Valorem Tax

 October 27, 2020